MMarieSchuckart/R_public/README.md

 # R_public

-This is just a conglomerate of old R-scripts.
+This is just a conglomerate of old R-scripts I still return to sometimes to look stuff up.

 In [this one](https://github.com/MMarieSchuckart/R_public/blob/main/Flanker_noise_stats), I'm analyzing data from a flanker task experiment from Madeleine Dering's Diploma study.
 I wrote this for a publication, so there's a pretty nice raincloud plot in there if you scroll to the end.